 The One and Only Ivan is written in the first person so the reader experiences everything from Ivan’s perspective – his life, his past, his current domain, his friends, his hopes, his dreams.
 He is a keen observer and an affecting narrator: melancholy, witty, and wise.
 He tells us bluntly: “Humans waste words.”
 “Homework,” he discovers, “involves a sharp pencil and thick books and long sighs.”
 And when he finally meets other gorillas: “Is there anything sweeter than the touch of another as she pulls a dead bug from your fur?”

 Most of Ivan’s chapters consist of carefully crafted single sentence paragraphs.
-They make for patient, careful reading.
-And listening.
+They make for patient, careful reading and listening.
 They merit appreciative attention.
-Students and parents will fly through Ivan’s carefully polished prose.
+Students and parents may fly through Ivan’s carefully polished prose.
 Teachers will want to stop and call attention.
-Put Ivan/Applegate’s sentences on t-shirts.
-Create simple, inspiring writing exercises out of Applegate’s technique.
+You can even create simple, inspiring writing exercises out of Applegate’s technique.

 The One and Only Ivan has become a broadly popular book on our list.
 Ivan’s engaging voice puts readers right inside the head of a vibrant new character.
 His array of friends ensures readers have fun and care about their plight.
 And Ivan’s voice is a boon to readers – and writers – of all ages

 Ivan: A Gorilla’s True Story by Katherine Applegate, illustrated by G. Brian Karas

 Companion to The One and Only Ivan

 Written in free verse with warm illustrations, this nonfiction picture book provides the backstory of Ivan’s life, from Africa to Zoo Atlanta.